Thursday, April 6, 2023

 GOLEM

-"This is the name of a gigantic artificial humanoid being in the Jewish legends of Europe, of wich a number were said to have existed.
+"This is the name of a gigantic artificial humanoid being in the Jewish legends of Europe, of which a number were said to have existed.
 The most famous was created in Prague in the Czech state.
 In the tale, Rabbi Judah Loew ben Bezabel, who was well versed in the use of holy letters for magical purposes, created from clay an image of a human form that was activated by placing the formulaic 'Ameth' or 'Emet' or or 'AMTh' (meaning 'truth,' 'reality') on a Shem tablet under the being's tongue.
 Then the Golem, which means 'a clod of earth,' would, on command, do menial tasks such as ringing bells for the synagogue.
 However, it was essential to remove the tablet from its tongue for the Golem, being inhuman, never slept and would carry on.
-Once night this was forgotten, and the Golem rampaged through the streets, creating mayhem, knocking down both people and things in the way.
+One night this was forgotten, and the Golem rampaged through the streets, creating mayhem, knocking down both people and things in the way.
 At last the rabbi caught it and removed the tablet. the Golem shrank back to its little clay image, which then had the words 'Meth' or 'Met,' or 'MTh,' meaning 'Death,' inscribed on its forehead to prevent a recurrence."

 Carol Rose, Giants, Monsters and Dragons

 “It was huge, bigger than the box it came out of, which was impossible, she knew.
 But it was.
 There was light from the door, and some from the window—moonlight or streetlights—and in it, she saw a smooth, featureless, empty face; an oval of scraped clay.
 The arms and legs were tree trunks, rough and jointless, and the hands were lumps without fingers.
-It took a step, the walls shook, and Garfield moaned.”“Then raise your hand to the monster’s forehead.
-On it will be this word Emet, the seal of the Holy One.”
+It took a step, the walls shook, and Garfield moaned.”

 Bari Wood, The Tribe